geerlingguy/pi-nvr/README.md

 ansible-playbook main.yml
 ```

 > Ideally you will have set up an [SSH key pair](https://www.raspberrypi-spy.co.uk/2019/02/setting-up-ssh-keys-on-the-raspberry-pi/) to access the Pi without entering a password.
-If you need to enter a password to SSH into the Pi, add `-K` after the `ansible-*` commands and Ansible will prompt you for the password when it runs.
+If you need to enter a password to SSH into the Pi, add `-k` after the `ansible-*` commands and Ansible will prompt you for the password when it runs.

 Then run specific NVR playbook, e.g.